 I covered the whole thing in a light coating of Elmer’s glue then sprinkled different size sands, loose rocks etc. There is no real right way to do it, I just try to vary it up to get interesting and varied textures across the base, natural is the name of the game.
 Then time for paint.

 I typically start with a black undercoat for earth basing, usually I would apply it with an airbrush, but since I had to work around the foot stuck in the rock I just applied it with a brush.
 I use normal paint for this, you could certainly use primer, but I have found that for a base such as this it is not necessary.
-If you were doing a resin base, or something of that nature, you would definitely want to go primer.
+If you were doing a resin base, or something of that nature, you would definitely want to go with primer.

 Be as liberal with it as you can without losing detail, the paint is acting as another layer of glue for the base.